 Jint has heard of her, too, because she draws one of her many knives and does this fancy underhand throw at Hawgs.
 It whips across the room and everyone holds a collective breath for a split second because we all know she’s a good shot and if she kills him there will be trouble.
 Yeah, Hawgs made a bad mistake and he’s in the doghouse with Jager, but he’s still a clansman and Jint’s not.
 If Hawgs dies at her hand and it’s not accidental, every player on my team will be honor bound to slay her on the spot.
 Even if she is a teammate’s mom.
 All of that flashes through my head, and on its heels is Jager knows Cribbens is his!

-The knife hums with this weird wom-wom-wom noise which tells everyone within earshot that it’s a monofilament blade.
+The knife hums with this weird wom-wom-wom noise, which tells everyone within earshot that it’s a monofilament blade.
 It passes through Hawgs’ right shoulder and buries itself in the wall.
 Pinning him to it.

 So here’s this guy.
 He got his ear ripped off.
 Scared by another man into shitting his pants.
 And now he’s stuck on a wall like a wiggly, shit-smelling poster.
-All for watching a teenager walk out of a bar with a woman!
-I mean, c’mon!
+All for watching a teenager walk out of a bar with a woman.
+I mean, c’mon.
 This is a little much.
 I’m just sayin’.
 To myself.

 Jint stalks up to Hawgs and grabs the knife handle.
 The big burly man makes this low keening sound as Jint whispers in his ear.